Derrick White NBA Playoffs Player Props: Celtics vs. Hawks

-The Boston Celtics, Derrick White included, match up versus the Atlanta Hawks at 7:00 PM ET on Friday in the 2023 NBA Playoffs.
+Derrick White and his Boston Celtics teammates match up versus the Atlanta Hawks in the 2023 NBA Playoffs, at 7:00 PM ET on Sunday.

-If you'd like to place a wager on White's props, we dive into his available ones, providing some stats and trends, below.
+In this piece we'll examine White's stats and trends, helping you with your prop bets.

 Derrick White Prop Bets vs. the Hawks